iremcetin/synthetic_scar_creator/README.md

 # Synthetic scar creator
-Creates synthetic MRI scar using ACDC and EMIDEC dataset
+Creates synthetic MRI (scar in the myocardium or dilated myocardium) using ACDC and EMIDEC dataset